minademian/documentation-library/deploying-a-service-to-aws-eks/deploying-a-service-to-aws-eks.md

-# Complete Guide: Deploying a Service to AWS EKS
+# A Complete Guide to Deploying a Service to AWS EKS

 Authors: [Wishwa Hettige](https://github.com/wishwa14), Mina Demian